Should You Care About the “I Prefer” Hotel Rewards Program? Should You Care About the “I Prefer” Hotel Rewards Program?

 $500250,000

 Interestingly, unlike I Prefer points that expire after 24 months of inactivity, Reward Certificates do not expire and are valid until they're redeemed at a participating property.
 This offers you a great way to have your cake and eat it, too, in terms of validity.
-Cashing in some points for a Rewards Certificate extends the validity of your remaining balance while preserving some of the value (not much) of the points you redeemed.
+Cashing in some points for a Rewards Certificate extends the validity of your remaining balance while preserving some of the value (but not much) of the points you redeemed.

 One unique and interesting aspect of the Reward Certificates is that you can gift them to friends and family members.
 All you need to do is forward the email with the certificate.
 Then, they can use the certificate against their booking at a participating hotel.